AppleHair/HankPsychPort/README.md

 because you tried to make it accurate, you should make it look good instead of making it accurate. balancing between making things accurate and making things good is the right way to make a port in my opinion.

 My third tip is very simple, and it's to learn Lua properly.
-There's a really good website that can help you with this.
+Luckly, there's a really good website that can help you with this.
 Here's the link:  https://www.lua.org/pil/contents.html

-Now, I want to clarify something.
-There are A LOT of talented people who use psych engine Lua to do very cool things.
-I'M NOT TALKING TO THEM.
-I'm talking to people who want to make a good psych engine port of another mod, and don't have enough knowledge to make it actually good, (and there are a lot of people that fit this description) and I want to help them.

 ## Feedback